harshbg/Energy-Efficiency-Enhancement-using-Neural-Networks/README.md

 ````

 ## Features
-The accuracies of various traing and testing models are as below:
+The training and testing scores af various models are as listed below:

 sr no	| model	| train_r2_score	| test_r2_score
 --- | --- | --- | ---|